kavoori/openvpn-infrastructure-as-code/README.md

 ## Required information
 The Jenkins pipeline expects the following
-1. AWS credentials in Jenkins in the [form](https://www.jenkins.io/doc/book/using/using-credentials/) of `vpc-user-aws-secret-key-id` and `vpc-user--aws-secret-access-key` which should have IAM role to create VPC
+1. AWS credentials in Jenkins in the [form](https://www.jenkins.io/doc/book/using/using-credentials/) of `vpc-user-aws-secret-key-id` and `vpc-user-aws-secret-access-key` which should have IAM role to create VPC
 2. AWS credentials in Jenkins in the [form](https://www.jenkins.io/doc/book/using/using-credentials/) of `packer-aws-secret-key-id` and `packer-aws-secret-access-key` which should have IAM role limited to building an instance
 3. A `AWS_REGION` to choose AWS region in which the VPC and the instance will be built
 4. An option to `Create` or `Destroy` the infrastructure